 Japanese knotweed plants can grow up to 2cm a day, and often reach several metres in height, with roots sometimes stretching 3 metres deep into the ground.

 Under section 14 of the Wildlife and Countryside Act, it is a criminal offence to plant Japanese knotweed in your garden, or to cause it to grow in the wild.

 How can Japanese knotweed affect you getting a mortgage?Often the mere mention of Japanese knotweed can be enough to make buyers run screaming for the hills, leaving sellers stuck in their current homes.

-That’s because Japanese knotweed can grow very fast, very quickly.
+That’s because Japanese knotweed can grow very quickly.
 The depth of the roots means the plant has the potential to cause major structural damage to properties.
 It can cause cracks in tarmac and brickwork, and may block drains running under your property.

 As a result, many lenders are wary about offering mortgages on properties where Japanese knotweed is present or nearby, as they’re worried that any damage caused will make the property hard to re-sell.

 If you’ve already bought a property and then found Japanese knotweed, even if you’re not planning to move, you could face issues if you want to remortgage.